 The feeding bowl

-The bowl is an accessory, often of round shape, which allows to contain the food of the degu.
+The bowl is an accessory, often of round shape, which allows it to contain the food of the degu.
 This one can be more or less deep and allows the animal to find a food source at a given place.
-In some cases, it also allows to avoid that the animal soils its food, notably with urine.
+In some cases, it also allows the animal soil its food, notably with urine.

 Limitations of the use of the bowl in degus